 As a member of our plan, you have the right to get several kinds of information from us.

-If you want any of the following kinds of information, please call Customer Service:
+We may also call you occasionally to let you know about other Medicare products and services we offer.
+Call Customer Service if you want to opt out of receiving these calls or want any of the following kinds of information:

-Information about our plan.
-This includes, for example, information about the plan's financial condition.

-Information about our network providers.

-You have the right to get information about the qualifications of the providers in our network and how we pay the providers in our network.

-Information about your coverage and the rules you must follow when using your coverage.
-Chapters 3 and 4 provide information regarding medical services.
-Chapters 3 and 4 provide information about Part D prescription drug coverage.

-Information about why something is not covered and what you can do about it.
+- Information about our plan.
+This includes, for example, information about the plan's financial condition. - Information about our network providers. - You have the right to get information about the qualifications of the providers in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
+Chapters 3 and 4 provide information regarding medical services. - Information about why something is not covered and what you can do about it.
 Chapter 7 provides information on asking for a written explanation on why a medical service is not covered or if your coverage is restricted.
-Chapter 7 also provides information on asking us to change a decision, also called an appeal.
+Chapter 7 also provides information on asking us to change a decision, also called an appeal. - Section 1.5 You have a right to participate with practitioners in making decisions about your health care.

-Section 1.5

-You have a right to participate with practitioners in making decisions about your health care.
 We must support your right to make decisions about your care and a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.